-Bharat Bandh: Punjab suspends internet, CBSE postpones class 10, 12 board exams
+Bharat Bandh over SC/ST protection act: Protesters resort to stone pelting in MP's Bhind

-In the wake of the nationwide shutdown call given by Dalits that are protesting against the Supreme Court verdict on the SC/ST (Prevention of Atrocities) Act, the Punjab government on Sunday ordered closure of all educational institutions on Monday and took public transport off the roads.
+In the wake of the nationwide shutdown call given by Dalits that are protesting against the Supreme Court verdict on the SC/ST (Prevention of Atrocities) Act, a clash broke out between the protestors and police in Jharkhand, Agra on Monday.
+Trains have been blocked in various states, while shops are also being forced to shut.

+#WATCH #BharatBandh over SC/ST protection act: Clash between protesters and Police in Ranchi.
+Several people injured #Jharkhand pic.twitter.com/nYc19J6oUu— ANI (@ANI) April 2, 2018

+Meanwhile, in the face of stiff pressure from both within the NDA and opposition, Union Law Ministry has decided to file a review petition in the Supreme Court on the Schedule Caste and Schedule Tribe Prevention of Atrocities Act verdict.

+In Odisha, the first reports of protestors stopping train came from Sambalpur.

+#BharatBandh over SC/ST protection act: Different groups including CPIML activists protest in Bihar's Arrah, block a train pic.twitter.com/ss4jn1C4ak— ANI (@ANI) April 2, 2018

+The Punjab government on Sunday ordered closure of all educational institutions on Monday and took public transport off the roads.
 It also suspended Internet services from 5 pm Sunday till 11 pm Monday and requested Army to remain on "stand-by".

 Meanwhile, the CBSE has postponed class 12 and class 10 examinations scheduled to be held on Monday in Punjab at the request of the state government in view of 'Bharat Bandh' called by several Dalit organisations against the alleged "dilution" of the SCs/STs (Prevention of Atrocities) Act.